PoliticalGraveyard.com

 FRITCH (Soundex F632) — See also BRITCH, FITCH, FRATACCI, FRICH, FRITCHEY, FRITCHMAN, FRITH, FRITSCH, RITCH, TRITCH.

-FRITCH: See also Alpheus P. Decker
+FRITCH: See also Alpheus Purdon Decker

-FRITCHEY (Soundex F632) — See also BRITCHER, CHEY, CRITCHER, DITCHEY, FRATACCI, FRITCH, FRITCHMAN, MCCLATCHEY, MCCLUTCHEY, PRITCHERT, PRITCHETT, RITCHEY.
+FRITCHEY (Soundex F632) — See also BRITCHER, CHEY, CRITCHER, DITCHEY, FRATACCI, FRITCH, FRITCHMAN, MCCLATCHEY, MCCLUTCHEY, PRITCHETT, RITCHEY.

 Fritchey, Albert See C. Albert Fritchey